-Okay, you have set up Google Analytics on your website and know some of the key metrics: how to check the number of users who visited your platform and how much time they spend on it.
-But what else should you look for to use analytics tool effectively?
+Okay, you have set up Google Analytics on your website and know some key metrics: how to check the number of users who visited your platform and how much time they spend on it.
+But what else should you look for to use an analytics tool effectively?

-Today, the team at InternetDevels will sort things out.
+Today, the InternetDevels Drupal company will sort things out.
 Get the best out of this service with this easy guide on how to get started in Google Analytics.

 Why Google Analytics?

 With the help of Google Analytics tools, you can learn more about your customers and get some valuable insights into the content improvements.
 As a result, you’ll definitely drive more traffic, as well as increase conversions.

 Once you have logged into Google Analytics dashboard, use this list of essential metrics you have to track in order to understand consumer behavior and improve user experience.